-Sea Salt Shampoo Bar Recipe with Milk & Egg
+Solid Shampoo Bar Recipe with Sea Salt, Milk & Egg for Shiny Hair

-Free of sulfates and surfactants, this sea salt shampoo bar recipe is made with simple ingredients for a healthy, natural hair care solution.
-Made with a whole egg or egg yolks, this cold process soap recipe creates a natural egg yolk soap bar that’s perfect for shiny hair.
+Free of sulfates and surfactants, this sea salt infused solid shampoo bar recipe is made with simple ingredients for a healthy, natural hair care solution.
+Made with a whole egg or egg yolks in conjunction with sea salt and milk, this cold process soap recipe creates a natural product that’s perfect for shiny hair.

 I first discovered and used a salt shampoo from Etsy many many years back.
 While that particular shop is no longer in business, I always loved the extra volume and texture it gave my hair.
 Having fine, typically limp hair, the salt brought out my hair’s natural waves that I’d forgotten I have, and made it more lush, thick and luxurious.